Syria-SDF ceasefire hangs in balance after renewed clashes, faltering talks

 The SDF has blamed the Syrian army for the prison break, saying it “lost control” of the jail after an attack by tribal fighters affiliated with the army.

-SDF commander Fawza Youssef on Tuesday blamed the al-Sharaa government for failing to uphold the deal.
+SDF commander Fawza Youssef on Tuesday blamed al-Sharaa’s government for failing to uphold the deal.

 “There is no political will on the part of the government to implement a ceasefire,” he told Al Jazeera.
 “If the violations and attacks continue, the SDF cannot be disarmed.”